A representation of the wave function on the three-dimensional space: Primitive ontology of the wave function

-The construction presented in this paper is just a representation of the quantum states, in terms of fields on the $3$D-space, rather than in terms of wavefunctions on the $3\n$-dimensional configuration space.
-As such, while it is not committed to any interpretation of quantum mechanics or ontology, it is able to provide a primitive ontology for the wavefunction.
+The construction presented in this paper is just a representation of the quantum states, in terms of fields on the $3$D space, rather than in terms of wave functions on the $3\n$-dimensional configuration space.
+As such, while it is not committed to any interpretation of quantum mechanics or ontology, it is able to provide a primitive ontology for the wave function.